Mountain Village Police Department

 Mountain Village Police Department, located on the first floor of our municipal building, at 411 Mountain Village Boulevard is dedicated to the people of their community.
 Providing safety while being committed to excellence in the service and quality of life with fairness, loyalty and respect.

-To understand any law in its entirety you will need to review that particular ordinance.
+To understand any law, you will need to review that particular ordinance.

 The Mountain Village Police Department strives to maintain and enhance the confidence and trust of the people we serve.
-Our officers and leadership are working to continually strengthen and expand the partnerships between the police and the communities we serve.
-Maximize community participation in identifying problems, developing solutions, and establishing relevant department priorities and policies.
-Effectively resolve problems of the communities we serve while protecting life and property.
+Our officers and leadership are working to continually strengthen and expand partnerships between the police and the community we serve and effectively resolve the community's problems while protecting life and property.